Blue Owl Capital (NYSE:OBDC) and SouthPeak Interactive (OTCMKTS:SOPK) Head to Head Survey

-Blue Owl Capital (NYSE:OBDC – Get Free Report) and SouthPeak Interactive (OTCMKTS:SOPK – Get Free Report) are both finance companies, but which is the better business?
-We will contrast the two companies based on the strength of their analyst recommendations, earnings, risk, valuation, profitability, institutional ownership and dividends.
+Blue Owl Capital (NYSE:OBDC – Get Free Report) and SouthPeak Interactive (OTCMKTS:SOPK – Get Free Report) are both finance companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their analyst recommendations, valuation, earnings, risk, dividends, institutional ownership and profitability.

 Analyst Ratings

-This is a summary of recent recommendations and price targets for Blue Owl Capital and SouthPeak Interactive, as reported by MarketBeat.com.
+This is a breakdown of recent ratings for Blue Owl Capital and SouthPeak Interactive, as reported by MarketBeat.

 |Sell Ratings